 Reducing Bandwidth Consumption of a Cloud Camera to 20kbps

 On-premise video security solutions are hard to access remotely and securely.
-On the other hand, many organizations that have adopted cloud surveillance systems have encountered that having all the cameras stream footage simultaneously to the cloud consumes more WAN bandwidth than their networks can accommodate, making it expensive or impossible to scale.
+On the other hand, many organizations that have adopted cloud surveillance systems have encountered that having all the cameras stream footage simultaneously to the cloud consumes more bandwidth than their networks can accommodate, making it expensive or impossible to scale.
 Verkada’s hybrid-cloud camera architecture bridges the gap to deliver the best of both worlds.

 Rethinking Cloud-Based Surveillance with Hybrid Cloud Architecture